SmartTee-hub/LITA_Capstone_Project1/README.md

 ### Recommendation
 ---
-Recommendations: Capitalize on South's shoe demand, diversify product offerings in other regions, leverage peak sales periods, optimize inventory, analyze seasonal trends, and continuously adapt to market changes.
+Capitalize on South's shoe demand, diversify product offerings in other regions, leverage peak sales periods, optimize inventory, analyze seasonal trends, and continuously adapt to market changes.
 ### Contribution
 ---
 Identifying the South region as a key market for shoes, suggesting product diversification for other regions, highlighting the importance of leveraging peak sales months and optimizing inventory management, and emphasizing the need for data-driven decision making, customer-centric approaches, strong partnerships, and continuous improvement.